 2. He had an appendectomy in 1923.

-According to some sources, after having several episodes of right lower quadrant pain beginning a year earlier, an examination showed that Eisenhower had "chronic catarrhal appendicitis.”
+According to sources, after having several episodes of right lower quadrant pain beginning a year earlier, an examination showed that Eisenhower had "chronic catarrhal appendicitis.”

 3. He was the first President who held a televised news conference.